tolkit/telomeric-identifier/README.md

 ### Find

-`tidk find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
-Uses the <a href="http://telomerase.asu.edu/sequences_telomere.html">telomeric repeat database</a>.
+`tidk find` will take an input clade, and match the known or putative telomeric repeat for that clade (or repeats plural) and search the genome.
+Now uses a custom curated telomeric repeat database.
 As more telomeric repeats are found and added, the dictionary of sequences used will increase.
-We have a lot more clades of late, but do sanity check the repeats as the database is not yet curated.
-I'm actively working on a curated database.

 ```
 Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade.